Maine Court Records

 What is a Misdemeanor in Maine?

-Offenses designated as Class D and Class E crimes are less serious offenses, and therefore considered misdemeanors.
-However, misdemeanors are criminal offenses, and they are punishable by prison terms or fines.
+Offenses designated as Class D and Class E crimes are less serious and, therefore, considered misdemeanors.
+However, misdemeanors are criminal offenses, punishable by prison terms or fines.

 - Class E Crimes: considered the least serious criminal offenses, Class E crimes are punishable by prison terms of up to six months in county jail, fines of up to $1000, or both imprisonment and fines.
 Unlawful excavation is a Class E crime in Maine (27 M.R.S.A §375).